ShubhamPandeyy/CAQH-work-history-verify/README.md

 > A personal project exploring complex state management and dynamic UI with React and Next.js.
 This tool is designed to help users visually map out and analyze their professional history with precision.

-As a developer, I'm always looking for interesting challenges.
 I built this visualizer as a deep dive into creating a highly interactive, stateful application.
 The goal was to build a tool that was not only functional but also intuitive and polished, tackling the complexities of date-range calculations, dynamic UI rendering, and persistent user settings.

 ---